Matt Granovetter

 In 1981–2 and 1983, Granovetter took part in Grand Slam, two televised matches between teams representing the US and Britain, arranged by the BBC.
-The 1983 match was featured in a book that described him thusly:He is a composer and lyricist and he plays bridge like an artist.
+The 1983 match was featured in a book that described him thus:He is a composer and lyricist and he plays bridge like an artist.
 One moment he is suffused with extrovert optimism, the next he is submerged in gloomy introspection, which leads to some unsound overbidding and some extreme conservatism.
 Very often, to achieve the artistically perfect result, he plays so slowly that the whole table seems frozen in some timeless still-life, but he demonstrated time and again that he was one of the best card players on either side.

 He and Pamela co-edit the magazine Bridge Today.
 He has written a number of books about bridge, most of them collaborations with Pamela, as well as musicals for children and mysteries set in the bridge world.
 He is the bridge editor of the Jerusalem Post.

 The Granovetters have developed a bidding system known as the Granovetter Unified System.